vshn/conferenceli/README.md

 * Big red chaos-button which randomly deletes Pods on a Kubernetes instance
 * 3D printed shipping containers with LEDs which represent the state of the running Pods
+* A fog machine to simulate Pods going up in smoke
 * A Raspberry Pi which runs everything locally with [K3s](https://k3s.io/)
+* A cluster-in-a-box
 * A label printer which prints a booth raffle ticket

 ![Booth Setup](docs/booth1.jpg)